onflow/developer-portal/.github/ISSUE_TEMPLATE/dead-link.md

 ⚠️ Important ⚠️
 Issues related to dead links will be closed if submitted to this repository.

-** This repository does not contain and documentation!
-Instead it pull content from other repositories in the `github.com/onflow` org. **

 If you've found a dead link, you'll need to report it in the repository that maintains the documentation you are using.

-github.com/onflow/cadence
+** This repository does not contain documentation!
+Instead it pulls content from other repositories in the `github.com/onflow` org. **

+Here are the repositories we are currently integrating, you'll need to create your issue there: github.com/onflow/cadence

 github.com/onflow/core-contracts